mhwlng/fip-elite/README.md

 Use the right rotary encoder to scroll vertically on all tabs.

 Use the left rotary encoder to show another card on various tabs or zoom into the galaxy map.
+Also, the S5 button shows the next card and the S6 button shows the previous card.

 Press the S1 button to display the menu.